SPECIAL TERMS AND CONDITIONS FOR THE TRANSPORTATION OF ANIMALS IN THE GO! SYSTEM

 V. Shipping procedure and returns handling

-- The contracting entity confirms that the recipient has been informed, in detail, of the expected time of delivery.
+- The contracting entity confirms that the consignee has been informed, in detail, of the expected time of delivery.

-- The contracting entity must make sure that the recipient can take delivery of the shipment at the delivery time indicated.
+- The contracting entity must make sure that the consignee can take delivery of the shipment at the delivery time indicated.
 This also applies in the case of returns of the shipment.

 - It is the contracting entity’s responsibility to check the temperature restrictions and ensure that the shipping information and identification markings on the shipment are complete and accurate.